 - ITAA does not require you to submit separate application documents to our program.

-- Official transcripts from each accredited institution you have attended should be sent to :
+- Official transcripts from each accredited institution you have attended should be submitted according to the instructions provided by GradCAS.

 Additional documents for International Application: